realworldocaml/book/book/error-handling/README.md

 `Backtrace.Exn.set_recording false`.
 [backtraces/control recording of]{.idx}

-There is a legitimate reasons to run without backtraces: speed.
+There is a legitimate reason to run without backtraces: speed.
 OCaml's exceptions are fairly fast, but they're faster still if you disable backtraces.
 Here's a simple benchmark that shows the effect, using the `core_bench` package:

 ```ocaml file=examples/correct/exn_cost/exn_cost.ml
 open Core